SuperArbor/batchcap/README.md

 # -n 0.08   timestamp font size is 0.08 * min(width, height).
 # -g 270    The height of each image is 270 pixels (the ratio is remained the same as the source video).
 # -r 0.01   padding is to be set as 0.01 * min(width, height), where width and height are the width and heigth of a frame of image.
-# -t 5x4    The screenshot is made up of 20 captured images with 5 columns and 4 rows.
+# -t 4x4    The screenshot is made up of 16 captured images with 4 columns and 4 rows.
 # -o        Overwrite existing files with the same file name with the output files.
 # -f png    Output png format picture.
-path_to_python path_to_batchcap.py -p path -s 1 -i -c yellow -n 0.08 -g 270 -r 0.01 -t 5x4 -o -f png
+path_to_python path_to_batchcap.py -p path -s 1 -i -c yellow -n 0.08 -g 270 -r 0.01 -t 4x4 -o -f png
 ```

 #### Run with script

 To handle a batch of videos, especially those under a specific directory, running with the scripts under the scripts folder is recommended.
 The idea is:

-(1) Edit the script (run.ps1 under Windows and run.sh under Linux) to specify the script_dir.
+(1) Edit the script (run.ps1 under Windows and run.sh under Linux) to specify the `script_dir`;

 (2) Put the script file under the corresponding folder;